-Ring and Wirth \cite{ring2012optimization} proposed the Fletcher-Reeves type of nonlinear conjugate gradient method on Riemannian manifolds with retraction and vector transport.
-They indicated that the Fletcher-Reeves methods converges globally when each step size satisfies the strong Wolfe conditions \cite{wolfe1969convergence, wolfe1971convergence}.
+Ring and Wirth \cite{ring2012optimization} proposed a Fletcher--Reeves type of nonlinear conjugate gradient method on Riemannian manifolds with retraction and vector transport.
+They indicated that the Fletcher--Reeves method converges globally when each step size satisfies the strong Wolfe conditions \cite{wolfe1969convergence, wolfe1971convergence}.
 However, their convergence analysis assumed that vector transport satisfies the Ring-Wirth nonexpansive condition (see \eqref{eq:nonexpansive} for the definition of the Ring-Wirth nonexpansive condition).
-Vector tansports that do not satisfy this condition have also been used (see \cite[Section 5]{sato2013new}).
+Vector transports that do not satisfy this condition have also been used (see \cite[Section 5]{sato2013new}).
 In \cite{sato2013new}, Sato and Iwai introduced the notion of scaled vector transport \cite[Definition 2.2]{sato2013new} to remove this impractical assumption from the convergence analysis.
-They proved that by using scaled vector transport, the Fletcher-Reeves method on a Riemannian manifold generates a descent direction at every iteration and converges globally without the Ring-Wirth nonexpansive condition.
+They proved that by using scaled vector transport, the Fletcher--Reeves method on a Riemannian manifold generates a descent direction at every iteration and converges globally without the Ring-Wirth nonexpansive condition.
 Similarly, Sato \cite{sato2015dai} used scaled vector transport in a convergence analysis.
-He indicated that the Dai-Yuan-type Riemannian conjugate gradient method generates a descent direction at every iteration and converges globally under the Wolfe conditions.
-In \cite{sakai2020hybrid}, Sakai and Iiduka proposed the hybrid Riemannian conjugate gradient method, which combines the Hestenes-Stiefel and Dai-Yuan methods.
+He indicated that the Dai--Yuan-type Riemannian conjugate gradient method generates a descent direction at every iteration and converges globally under the Wolfe conditions.
+In \cite{sakai2020hybrid}, Sakai and Iiduka proposed the hybrid Riemannian conjugate gradient method, which combines the Hestenes--Stiefel and Dai--Yuan methods.
 They proved that by using scaled vector transport, this hybrid method generates a descent direction at every iteration and converges globally under the strong Wolfe conditions.